Calendar

 A month of presentations

-It is traditional for the month of June to bring more announcements than releases.
-The now-defunct E3 electronics festival was a regular meeting point for many of the industry's presentations.
+It is traditional for the month of June to bring almost more announcements than releases.
+The now-defunct E3 electronics festival used to be a regular meeting point for many of the industry's presentations.
 The legacy left by the fair is a calendar that brings together different events that unveil new projects or exclusive content for upcoming video games.
-For those who want to stay up to date, here are the main presentations to mark on your agenda.
+For those who want to stay up to date, here are the main presentations to mark on your calendar.

-• State of Play (June 2): Sony's exclusive format, ideal for learning about upcoming releases and news from the PlayStation environment.
-It has already been confirmed that new details will be revealed at this event for Marvel's Wolverine, its next big exclusive arriving this September.
+• State of Play (June 2nd): Sony's exclusive format, ideal for discovering upcoming releases and news from the PlayStation environment.
+It has already been confirmed that new details of Marvel's Wolverine, its next big exclusive arriving this September, will be revealed at this event.

-• Summer Game Fest 2026 (June 5): The big show of the summer season, and the little brother of the December Game Awards gala, also directed by Geoff Keighley.
-It is considered one of the most relevant on a general scale thanks to its major world premieres.
+• Summer Game Fest 2026 (June 5): The big show of the summer season, and the little brother of the Game Awards gala in December, also hosted by Geoff Keighley.
+It is considered one of the most relevant on a general scale thanks to its big world premieres.

-• Day of the Devs (June 5th): The audiovisual benchmark for discovering independent productions, which stand out for their creativity and originality.
+• Day of the Devs (June 5th): The benchmark audiovisual showcase for discovering independent productions, highlighting their creativity and originality.

 • Wholesome Direct (June 6): A presentation that has gained a lot of popularity lately, dedicated exclusively to more relaxing and welcoming proposals (known as cozy games).

-• Future Games Show (June 6): The gala organized by the portal GamesRadar, which usually offers a frantic pace filled with new images and content from multiple games.
+• Future Games Show (June 6): The gala organized by the portal GamesRadar, which usually offers a frenetic pace full of new images and content from multiple games.

-• Xbox Games Showcase (June 7): One of the most anticipated events of the year, especially for Xbox console users, now under the direction of new director Asha Sharma.
-Microsoft will showcase the power of its franchises and the future of the Game Pass service catalog.
+• Xbox Games Showcase (June 7): One of the most anticipated events of the year, especially for Xbox console users, now under the new director Asha Sharma.
+Microsoft will showcase the strength of its franchises and the future of the Game Pass service catalog.

 stats